JelleZijlstra/typing-spec/spec/spec.rst

   # type: ignore # <comment or other marker>

-If type hinting proves useful in general, a syntax for typing variables may be provided in a future Python version. (**UPDATE**: This syntax was added in Python 3.6 through :pep:`526`.)
+A syntax for typing variables was added in Python 3.6 through :pep:`526`.

 ``cast()``
 ----------